 Patients have plenty of healthcare providers to choose from.
 If they’re not satisfied with their experience at your practice, there’s a possibility they won’t return.

-When doctors ask patients the right questions — whether in person with paper surveys or via online patient satisfaction surveys — can bring any issues to your attention in a timely manner, allowing you to address them before it’s too late.
+When you ask patients the right questions — whether in person with paper surveys or via online patient satisfaction surveys — it can bring any issues to your attention in a timely manner and allow you to address them before it’s too late.
 Keep reading to learn why asking for feedback seriously can boost patient retention rates.

 Finding out what patients want is the only way to be certain you’re meeting their needs.
 For example, you might learn people are frustrated that they can’t schedule appointments online or, on the flip side, that they appreciate your ability to always fit them in on short notice.

 When you know what you’re doing well and where there’s room for improvement, you’re able to create an optimal patient experience.
 Increasing satisfaction rates is the best way to maximize patient retention.

 You want every patient to leave your office feeling satisfied, but you can’t assess your own performance.
 If you don’t ask a patient how you’re doing, you’ll never know for sure.

 Asking patients poignant questions allows you to experience the appointment through the other person’s eyes.
 Constantly learn and grow by gaining valuable insights on everything from your bedside manner to the level of care provided.